-TRANSFERABILITY: GPRC has transfer agreements with the University of Alberta, the University of Calgary, the University of Lethbridge, Athabasca University, Concordia University College, Canadian University College, Grant MacEwan University College and King's University College.
+TRANSFERABILITY: GPRC has transfer agreements with the King's University College University of Alberta, the University of Calgary, the University of Lethbridge, Athabasca University, Concordia University College, Canadian University College and Grant MacEwan University.
 Students should check with the receiving institution concerning transferability as all arrangements are subject to change.